sec-fortress/CRTP-Notes/Domain Enumeration - Part 1.md

 - For full obfuscation of PowerShell scripts, see Invoke-Obfuscation (https://github.com/danielbohannon/Invoke-Obfuscation).
 That is used for obfuscating the AMSI bypass in the course!

+Steps to avoid signature based detection are pretty simple:
+1)
+2)
+3)
+4)
+Scan using AMSITrigger
+Modify the detected code snippet
+Rescan using AMSITrigger
+Repeat the steps 2 & 3 till we get a result as “AMSI_RESULT_NOT_DETECTED” or “Blank”

 ## **Enumerating Domain with Powerview and Active Directory Module**